al3gzy/alisa-bob/README.md

 1. Alice starts first.
 2. On their first turn, each player picks the largest number from the array.
 3. On subsequent turns, each player must pick the largest available number that has a different parity (odd/even) from their previous choice.
-4. If a player cannot make a valid move, they stop playing, and the other player continues if possible.
+4. If a player cannot make a valid move, they stop playing and the other player continues if possible.
 5. The game ends when all numbers are picked or no valid moves remain.
 6. The player with the higher sum wins.